How to Choose Furniture for a Wet Lab

 Special Equipment Requirements

-Wet labs have special equipment requirements that must be considered during the process of designing the lab and choosing appropriate wet lab furniture.
-Equipment and tools for the observation, research, and testing of biological agents, chemicals, pharmaceuticals, and more require special housing and storage to prevent damage and ensure accurate performance and results.
+It’s imperative to consider wet labs’ specialized equipment requirements during the lab design process.
+Choosing appropriate wet lab furniture is also essential.
+Equipment and tools for the observation, research, and testing of biological agents, chemicals, and pharmaceuticals require special housing and storage.
+This prevents damage and ensures accurate performance and results.

 At OnePointe Solutions, we can help you create wet lab furniture customized to accommodate your special equipment.
 Whether you need space for mass spectrometry instruments, microscopes, fume hoods and biosafety cabinets, or any other equipment, our team can help.
-We’ll design your wet lab furniture around existing HVAC and plumbing systems, so you won’t need to waste space in order to make generic furniture work with your existing facility.
+We’ll design your wet lab furniture around existing HVAC and plumbing systems.
+This means you won’t need to waste space in order to make generic furniture work with your existing facility.

 Ergonomic Seating

-Comfortable seating is about more than just comfort, it is about health and efficiency, too.
-Uncomfortable seating is usually uncomfortable because it simply is not designed for the human body, forcing facility personnel to sit in unnatural positions for hours on end in order to complete their work.
-Poor posture as a result of uncomfortable chairs can result in prolonged physical discomfort, which can have a real and serious impact on workplace morale and personnel productivity.
+Comfortable seating is about more than just comfort.
+It is about health and efficiency, too.
+Uncomfortable seating simply happens for poor designs not for the human body.
+Thus, this forces facility personnel to sit in unnatural positions for hours on end in order to complete their work.
+Poor posture as a result of uncomfortable chairs can result in prolonged physical discomfort.
+This can have a real and serious impact on workplace morale and personnel productivity.

-To promote healthy sitting and posture in lab environments of every kind, we offer a large range of ergonomic seating options, including ergonomic seating for wet labs and cleanrooms.
-Made from water and moisture resistant materials that are easy to wipe down and clean, our chairs are more than just comfortable and good for the body, they are safe for use in wet labs too!
+To promote healthy sitting and posture in lab environments of every kind, we offer a large range of ergonomic seating options.
+This includes ergonomic seating for wet labs and cleanrooms.
+Made from water and moisture-resistant materials that are easy to wipe down and clean, our chairs are more than just comfortable.
+They are also good for the body and safe for use in wet labs too!

 Build Your Ideal Wet Lab